simoncen/Reversi-Game/README.md

 - Reversi Game users can:
     - Configurate the board dimension.
-    - Choose black/white chess to play with, while black went first.
+    - Choose black/white chess to play with, while black goes first.
     - Test the strength of other AI Reversi game program by playing against them.

 ## Available Scripts